JAMB Subject Combination for Water Resources Management and Agrometeorology 2026/2027

 Q: Can I use Agricultural Science instead of Biology in O’Level?

 A: Yes.
-Many universities accept either Biology or Agricultural Science.
+Many Universities accept either Biology or Agricultural Science.

 Q: Is Biology required in JAMB for this course?